hansenvalueinvesting/newsfeed/README.md

 - auto-refreshes every 5 minutes
 - tracks a running lifetime count of every article pull across all users
 - sparkline showing distribution of articles across the last 24hrs

-built by hansen with the help of Claude